geogoesbeepboop/sdd-mcp/commands/plan.md

 **For NEW projects**, ask in this order:
 1. "What's the name of your product?"
 2. "What's the mission?
 (What problem does it solve in 1-3 sentences)"
-3. "What's the roadmap or vision for the development of this project?"
+3. "What's your vision?
+(Where is this product heading?
+What does success look like?)"
+4. "What are the key features this product will provide?
+(3-5 main features)"
-4. "What's your tech stack? (e.g., React, Node.js, PostgreSQL)"
+5. "What's your tech stack?
+Include specific versions and justification for major choices."
-5. "How will your repositories be structured? (single repo, frontend/backend split, microservices, etc.)"
+6. "How will your repositories be structured? (monorepo, multi-repo, microservices, etc. and why?)"
+7. "What are your key architectural constraints or requirements? (performance, scale, security, compliance, etc.)"
+8. "What's your roadmap?
+(Ordered phases with specific deliverables and rough timeline)"
+9. "Do you have any specific API design preferences?
+(REST, GraphQL, response patterns, error handling approach)"
+10. "Are there any specific business rules or domain logic I should be aware of?"

 **For EXISTING projects**:
-1. First, analyze repos/ automatically:
+1. First, analyze all codebase repos automatically:
-   - Identify programming languages and frameworks
+   - Identify programming languages, frameworks, and versions
-   - Find package files to determine dependencies
+   - Find package files to determine dependencies and tech stack
-   - Scan for API route files, database schemas, config files
+   - Scan for API route files, controllers, and endpoint patterns
+   - Analyze database schemas, models, and migration files
+   - Identify testing frameworks and patterns
+   - Look for configuration files and deployment patterns
+   - Analyze code structure and architectural patterns
-   - Identify repository purposes and boundaries
+   - Identify repository purposes and service boundaries
-2. Present findings: "I found [X repos] with these technologies: [list].
-The structure appears to be: [description].
-Is this accurate?"
+2. Present detailed findings: "I found [X repos] with these technologies: [detailed list].
+Architecture patterns discovered: [patterns].
+API structure: [endpoints/patterns].
+Database: [schema overview].
+Is this analysis accurate?"
-3. Ask for clarification: "Please correct any misunderstandings and add missing context."
+3. Ask for clarification: "Please add any missing context about the analysis."
+4. Ask: "What's the product mission and vision?
+(What problem does it solve and where is it heading?)"
+5. Ask: "What are the key business features this system provides?"
-4. Ask: "Any important architectural decisions or constraints I should document?"
+6. Ask: "What architectural decisions or constraints should I document? (performance requirements, scaling needs, security considerations, etc.)"
+7. Ask: "Are there specific coding patterns or conventions I should capture from the codebase?"
+8. Ask: "What's your current development workflow? (testing approach, deployment process, code review practices)"
-5. Ask: "What's your current roadmap or vision for this project's development?"
+9. Ask: "What's your roadmap for this project? (upcoming features, technical debt, refactoring plans)"
+10. Ask: "Are there any domain-specific business rules or logic I should understand?"

 **For PARTIAL projects**:
 1. Load existing `.github/` files and analyze what's already configured